-David Haywood is the most southerly member of the Public Address team, and lives in an aging house on the banks of the Avon River in Christchurch.
+David Haywood is the most southerly member of the Public Address team, and lives in the rural town of Dunsandel in Canterbury.

 His life has oscillated strangely between arts and science.
 He began a university degree in 19th century literature, and ended up graduating with a Ph.D. in engineering.
 In between, he found employment as a forklift driver, guitarist/songwriter, road-works lollipop man, computer programmer, librarian, university lecturer, and research scientist.
 He currently works full-time as a writer.

 The scientific phase of David's life resulted in patents for cryocooler systems and ocean wave energy technology.
 His research was recognized with awards from the Foundation for Research Science and Technology, and the Institute of Professional Engineers of New Zealand.
 He has always suspected that at least one of these awards was due to a clerical error.